 In order to filter your board by multiple different conditions in the advanced filter, simply click on the "Add new filter" button at the bottom left of the filter screen.
 Then, follow the steps again to choose the column that you want to filter by, the condition, and the value you want to display or not, and voilà!

 Not only can you filter the items on your board but you can filter your subitems as well!
 Since subitems are considered property of the parent item rather than separate entities, we've provided a few different filtering options.
-This way, no matter how you utilize your subitems, you'll find a filtering method that compliments your workflow.
+This way, no matter how you utilize your subitems, you'll find a filtering method that compliments your workflow in your table view.

 How it works